-As of December 31, 2018, we had U.S. net operating loss ("NOL") carryforwards of approximately \$135.2 million for U.S. income tax purposes.
+As of December 31, 2019, we had U.S. net operating loss ("NOL") carryforwards of approximately \$152.1 million for U.S. income tax purposes.
 Approximately \$120.1 million of NOL carryforwards will expire from 2024 through 2037.
-Pursuant to the Tax Cuts and Jobs Act of 2017, the NOL that was generated in the current year of approximately \$15.1 million does not expire.
+Pursuant to the Tax Cuts and Jobs Act of 2017, the NOL generated in 2018 and 2019 totaling approximately \$32.0 million does not expire.
 To the extent these NOL carryforwards are available, we intend to use them to reduce any corporate income tax liability associated with our operations that we might have in the future.
 Section 382 of the U.S. Internal Revenue Code of 1986, as amended, generally imposes an annual limitation on the amount of NOL carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
-During 2017 and 2018, we believe we experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit our ability to utilize the our NOLs.
+During 2017, 2018 and 2019, we believe we experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit our ability to utilize the our NOLs.